 - 11 prosecutions sought (all successful) - 6 taken by Rent Smart Wales and 5 by Local Authorities - 9 of landlords and 2 of agents. - 8.138 There were 20,885 licenses issued by the end of November 2017, with a further 6,544 still awaiting assessment (which may include duplicate or erroneous data).
 The numbers of penalty notices served in relation to a failure to be licensed is taken to be the total number of FPN's less the number issued in relation to a failure to register properties (104).
-The contravention rate in relation to licensing is therefore between 0.4% and 0.5% of the number of licenses, and the total prosecutions in relation to Rent Smart Wales compliance in total only representing between 0.04% and 0.05% of the licence total. - 8.139 The contravention rate during the first year of enforcement of the requirement to become licensed with rent Smart Wales will be used to produce an estimated contravention rate for the enforcement of the proposed legislation. - 8.140 Working on a high estimate that there will be up to a 1% contravention of the ban in the first year, and there are up to 850 letting agents operating in Wales, there may be around 9 letting agents that contravene the ban.
+The contravention rate in relation to licensing is therefore between 0.4% and 0.5% of the number of licenses, and the total prosecutions in relation to Rent Smart Wales compliance in total only representing between 0.04% and 0.05% of the licence total. - 8.139 The contravention rate during the first year of enforcement of the requirement to become licensed with Rent Smart Wales will be used to produce an estimated contravention rate for the enforcement of the proposed legislation. - 8.140 Working on a high estimate that there will be up to a 1% contravention of the ban in the first year, and there are up to 850 letting agents operating in Wales, there may be around 9 letting agents that contravene the ban.
+There are 90,000 landlords, but given that research has identified that only around 10% of landlords charge fees, a 1% contravention rate could imply that around 90 landlords fail to comply in the first year.
+If offenses resulting in prosecution occur at the rate of 0.05% of potential offenders, this would suggest that less than one letting agent, and ten landlords may face prosecution in the first year.

-&lt;sup>82 Information provided by Rent Smart Wales 21/12/17
+82 Information provided by Rent Smart Wales 21/12/17

-&lt;sup>83 Data from Rent Smart Wales website, accessed on 21/12/2017 (no longer available as updated monthly).
+83 Data from Rent Smart Wales website, accessed on 21/12/2017 (no longer available as updated monthly).
 Landlords licensed: 18,111; landlord licenses being assessed: 6,359; agents licensed: 2,774; agent licenses being assessed: 185.